Consistent SDNs through Network State Fuzzing: Prototype and Evaluation

 We randomly injected faults on randomly chosen OvS switches in the data plane where each fault belonged to different packet header space (in 32-bit destination IPv4 address space) either in the production or fuzz traffic header space.
 In particular, we injected Type-p (match/action faults) and Type-a faults. \texttt{ovs-ofctl} utility was used to insert the faults in the form of high-priority flow rules on random switches.
 Therefore, we simulated a scenario where the control plane was unaware of these faults in the data plane.
 We made a pcap file of the production traffic generated from our Python-based script that crafts the packets.
 In addition, we made a pcap of the fuzz traffic generated from the \fuzz.
-The production and fuzz traffic pcap files were collected using Wireshark~\cite{wireshark} and replayed at the desired rate in parallel using Tcpreplay~\cite{turner2005tcpreplay} with infinite loops to test the network continuously.
+The production and fuzz traffic pcap files were collected using Wireshark and replayed in parallel and continuously at the desired rate using Tcpreplay~\cite{turner2005tcpreplay} with infinite loops to test the network continuously.
+To execute \system periodically instead of continuously, there is an API support to implement timers with desired timeouts as per the deployment scenario.
 For sampling, we used sFlow~\cite{sflow} with a polling interval of 1 second and a sampling rate of 1/100, 1/500 and 1/1000.
+Note, the polling interval and sampling rate can be modified as per the deployment scenario.
 The sampling was done on the egress port of the exit switch in the data plane so the sampled actual report reaches the \consistencychecker and thus, avoids overwhelming it.
-Note each experiment was conducted for a randomly chosen source-destination pair.
-Each experiment was executed ten times.
+Note each experiment was conducted for ten times for a randomly chosen source-destination pair.

 \smartparagraph{Workloads:} For 1 Gbps links between the switches in the 4 experimental topologies: 3 grid and 1 fat-tree (4-ary), the production traffic was generated at 10\textsuperscript{6} pps (packets per second).
-In parallel, fuzz traffic was generated at 1000 pps.
+In parallel, fuzz traffic was generated at 1000 pps, i.e., $0.1$\% of the production traffic.
+Note, the fuzz traffic rate can be modified as per the use-case requirements.